Problems after installing Internet Explorer 11

 Affect the applied Administrative Template Group Policy settings.

-Internet Explorer is crashing or seems slow
+IE is crashing or seems slow

 To check your browser add-ons

-Check if Internet Explorer still crashes.
+- Check if IE still crashes.

 If the browser doesn't crash, open Internet Explorer for the desktop, click the Tools menu, and click Manage Add-ons.